• Current students

 • Grade

-Creating an CRM profile for each student when they register with the Institute and submit an exemption application;
+Creating a CRM profile for each applicant when they register with the Institute and submit an exemption application;

 Training the Robot to recognise the various formats of university transcripts and to:

-• read your name and educational details from the transcript (using an imaging / data extraction tool);
+• read the name and educational details from the transcript (using an imaging / data extraction tool);

-• verify your details against your CRM record (as created during your online application upon registration with the Institute);
+• verify the applicant details against the CRM record (as created during the online application upon registration with the Institute);

-• apply the Institute’s rules to ensure your exemption application meets the standards required;
+• apply the Institute’s rules to ensure the exemption application meets the standards required;

-• update the Institute's CRM records to log your educational history; and
+• update the Institute's CRM records to log the applicant’s educational history; and

 • log any exceptions and the outcome of the review (i.e. determine your application for an exemption)